The Income Tax Act (ITA) limits the amount of pension that is payable from a registered pension plan, such as the CAAT Pension Plan.

 Service purchases and transfers

-All basic service accrued while actively contributing to the CAAT Pension Plan is CAAT RCA eligible and is treated the same way in the CAAT RCA as in the CAAT Pension Plan.
+All basic service accrued while actively contributing to the DBprime design of the CAAT Pension Plan with a CAAT RCA participating employer is CAAT RCA eligible and is treated the same way in the CAAT RCA as in the CAAT Pension Plan.
 However, service purchases and transfers are handled differently.
 (The exception is an approved leave for which your employer is obliged to continue to match your contributions under the CAAT Pension Plan, for example Pregnancy/Parental leave).

 Service purchases and transfers into the CAAT Pension Plan are capped at the maximum registered pension plan benefit allowable under the ITA.
 Purchases and transfers into the CAAT RCA would be transactions separate from those under the CAAT Pension Plan and are costed on a different basis than the CAAT Pension Plan.